ricky8k/Grapejuice-on-Arch/README.md

 # Grapejuice-on-Arch <img src="https://user-images.githubusercontent.com/92121005/160626622-e66b02a8-b287-4760-8340-b31fd22b0519.png" width="30">

-*Also known as Roblox on Linux, Steam Deck and Arch*
+*Also known as Roblox on Steam Deck and Arch Linux*

 Guide to [Grapejuice](https://gitlab.com/brinkervii/grapejuice) on Arch-based Linux distros
 > Grapejuice is a Wine wrapper application that is tailored to Roblox.
 The aim is to make running Roblox on Linux as painless as possible.